AdamaJava/adamajava/docs/qcoverage/index.md

 physical        chrom   6       1540x
 ~~~~

 You can also specify the output to be XML format.
-Here file extension ".xml" is automatically append to putput file.
+Here file extension ".xml" is automatically append to the output file.
 ~~~~
 java -jar qcoverage.java --type physical \
 --output-format XML --output /path/report \